Quick Start Guide β

 - You can compare the original and modified versions using:

-- TeXRA's LaTeXdiff feature: Use the LaTeXdiffs section in the TeXRA panel for a compiled, visual comparison (see the LaTeX Diff guide).
+TeXRA's LaTeXdiff feature: Use the LaTeXdiffs section in the TeXRA panel for a compiled, visual comparison.
+This creates a PDF with additions highlighted in blue and deletions in red.

 Here are some common tasks you can try with TeXRA: